ArpitUniyal/learnhub/README.md

 - Secure PDF upload, storage, and deletion
 - User-specific PDF isolation
 - Automatic text extraction using `pdf-parse`
-- Extracted text stored in MySQL so PDFs do not need to be re-parsed for every AI request
+- Extracted text stored in MySQL so PDFs don't need to be re-parsed for every AI request
 - PDF-specific learning content generation
 - Deleting a PDF also removes its associated generated learning data